hirosystems/clarinet/README.md

 Composition and interactions between protocols and contracts are one of the key innovations in blockchains.
 Clarinet was designed to handle this sort of interactions.

-Before refering to contracts deployed on Mainnet, they should be explicitily be listed as a `requirement` in the manifest `Clarinet.toml`:
+Before referring to contracts deployed on Mainnet, they should be explicitily be listed as a `requirement` in the manifest `Clarinet.toml`:

 ```toml
 [project]